-Public pension plans often offer better benefits to employees of public colleges and universities, than to employees in public K-12 schools in the same state.
+Public pension plans often have higher education pensions that are better for employees in public K-12 schools in the same state.

 The 74 Million recently published an article that explains the root cause of these differences.
 When the Teachers Insurance and Annuity Association of America was created a century ago to provide retirement benefits to college professors, there was an assumption that employees would change jobs throughout the course of their working lives.